Carol Shields: Death and legacy

 Shields died in 2003 of breast cancer at age 68 in Victoria.

 Following her death, six of her short stories were adapted by Shaftesbury Films into the dramatic anthology series The Shields Stories.
 Her earlier short story collections were republished as Collected Stories of Carol Shields in 2005.
 Films based on Carol Shields's novels include Swann (1996) and The Republic of Love (2003).
 Her final novel, Unless, was adapted as a play in 2016 by Alan Gilsenan.

 Shields' eldest daughter, Anne Giardini, is also a writer.
 Giardini has contributed to the National Post as a columnist, and has published her first novel, The Sad Truth About Happiness.
 Anne's second novel, Advice for Italian Boys, was published in 2009.
 Giardini and her son, Nicholas, edited a book of Shields' thoughts and advice on writing, Startle and Illuminate, published in 2016.

 Shields' youngest daughter, Sara Cassidy, has published many children's books and young adult novels, including Slick (2010), Windfall (2011), A Boy Named Queen (2016), and Nevers (2019), which was nominated for the Governor General's Award for young people's literature.

-In 2020, the Carol Shields Prize for Fiction was announced as a new literary award to honour writing by Canadian and American women.
+In 2020, the Carol Shields Prize for Fiction was announced as a new literary award to honor writing by Canadian and American women and non-binary authors.

+In 2022, Shields was posthumously inducted into the Chicago Literary Hall of Fame for her contributions as an author.